ALifeComponent/human-interface-engine/README.md

 ## Setup

-To set up the project, follow these steps:
+For development setup, please follow these steps:

-1. First, initialize the project environment:
+1. Initialize the project environment:
    ```bash
    make init
    ```

-This will set up the necessary git hooks and prepare your environment for development.
+This command sets up the necessary git hooks and prepares your development environment.

 The Human Interface Engine serves as a core component group in the **ALifeComponent** system.
 It provides a unified interface for human interaction, along with a comprehensive suite of tools and libraries for building user interfaces, handling input events, and managing user interactions.